splunk/splunk-operator/docs/PasswordManagement.md

 ***OIDC key management***
 The proper Key management of OIDC is outside of Splunk installation.
 The customer is responsible to use a properly configured OIDC using certificates from a trusted CA.

-***self signed certificate***
+***Self signed certificate***
 The OIDC should not use self-signed certificates but rather utilize an existing PKI infrastructure, e.g. have the OIDC certificate issued and signed by your organization's CA with proper certificate signature chains and key expiation policies.

-***sharing OIDC token file***
+***Sharing OIDC token file***
 Make sure the token file mentioned in AWS_WEB_IDENTITY_TOKEN_FILE location is only accessible inside of the pod and is not mapped or shared outside of the pod

 ## Support for AWS IAM Role for Service Account in Splunk Operator Deployment

 Follow the steps mentioned above for creating AWS IAM Service Account.
-Make sure IAM Role only has least amount of privilege necessary reading apps from s3 bucket.
+Make sure IAM Role only has least amount of privilege necessary reading apps from S3 bucket.
 Once the service account is created, map this service account to `splunk-operator` deployment.
 Below is the example

 ```
 apiVersion: apps/v1